 3. Move to a smaller house

-Some states, like Florida, are known for being tax-friendly.
+Some states, such as Florida, are known for being tax-friendly.
 Others, such as Midwestern states, are known for their low cost of living.
 Either way, such locations help you stretch your money in retirement.

-Some retirees leave the country completely.
+Some retirees leave the United States completely.
 They opt for places like Mexico or Panama, where even small retirement savings can translate into a comfortable life thanks to lower costs of living or a favorable exchange rate.

 5. Sell what you don’t need

-You can add to your retirement war chest by selling the items you no longer use.
-Maybe your camping days are done, or you decide woodworking is a hobby that will never take off.
+Add to your retirement war chest by selling the items you no longer use.
+Maybe camping days are done, or you decide woodworking is a hobby that will never take off.
 And all those Disney movies?
 Probably not essential in this phase of your life.
 Keep a couple for when the grandkids visit and make some money off the rest.

-Garage sales, local Facebook groups and Craigslist classifieds are all places to sell your excess for cash.
-However, you’ll also want to read “Don’t Toss These 7 Household Items — Sell Them Instead.”
+Garage sales, Craigslist classifieds and sites like Decluttr (which buys your old tech tools and devices) are all places to sell your excess for cash.
+For more ideas, read “Don’t Toss These 7 Household Items — Sell Them.”

 6. Get the things you do need for cheap